numencode/wn-syncops-plugin/README.md

 This example schedules a daily backup of your database to the `dropbox` disk every day at 2:00 AM.

+#### Note

+This command currently **only supports MySQL and MariaDB** databases.
+Other database types supported by Laravel (PostgreSQL, SQLite, SQL Server, Redis, etc.) are not compatible.

 ---

 <a name="media-push"></a>